Persistent Homology with Selective Rips complexes detects geodesic circles

 satisfying the following properties: \begin{enumerate} \item $\forall r_1<r_2$ with $a(r_i)> |\a|/3$ and $b(r_i)<B, \forall i$, we have $i^G_{r_1, r_2} (Q_{r_1})=Q_{r_2}$, where $i^G_{r_1, r_2} \colon H_2(\sRips(X;a(r_1),2,b(r_1));G) \to H_2(\sRips(X;a(r_2),2,b(r_2));G) $ is the natural inclusion induced map. \item $\forall q: a(q) \leq |\a|/3$ there exists no $Q_q$ with $i_{q,r}(Q_q)=Q_r$. \end{enumerate} \end{theorem}

-\begin{remark} Bounds $B_1, B_2$ in Theorem \ref{ThmMain1} are not unique.
+\begin{remark} Bounds $B_1, B_2$ in Theorem \ref{ThmMain1} are not unique and arise from the assumptions of Proposition \ref{PropMain1}.
+In the proof of Theorem \ref{ThmMain1} the condition $b < \min \{|\alpha|-2a, \nu\}$ is used.
 A small increase in $B_1$ accompanied by an appropriate decrease in $B_2$ will result in a different pair of parameters for which the theorem still holds.
 This interplay has the following geometric interpretation: the longer the lifespan of $Q_r$ is, the thinner the triangles in selective Rips complexes need to be.